 XRP Transaction Speed

 XRP’s main selling point has always been its speed.
-Unlike Bitcoin, which often requires extended periods of time to complete a transaction, XRP transactions settle in seconds.
-That’s because XRP does not utilize the “proof of work” algorithm used by other cryptocurrencies like Bitcoin and Ethereum for validating payments.
+Unlike bitcoin, which often requires extended periods of time to complete a transaction, XRP transactions settle in seconds.
+That’s because XRP does not utilize the “proof of work” algorithm used by other cryptocurrencies — like bitcoin — for validating payments.

 XRP also works on a centralized infrastructure.
 Instead of being completely decentralized like many cryptocurrencies, XRP uses a network of validators to confirm transactions.

 To be accepted as a validator for XRP payments, you have to be trusted enough to become part of Ripple’s Unique Node List.
-Currently, there are 36 active XRP validators.
-Ripple owns six of them outright.
+Currently, there are over 150 XRP validators on the network and over 35 on the default Unique Node List.
+Ripple runs six of them.

-This network of independent network operators — or nodes — agrees concerning all outstanding XRP transactions every three to five seconds.
+This network of independent network operators — or nodes — validates all outstanding XRP transactions every three to five seconds.
 It then publishes an updated version of the XRP Ledger.
 Ripple calls this the Ripple Protocol Consensus Algorithm.

-Ripple has marketed XRP’s swift transaction speed since the beginning, centering it as a means to establish a more efficient infrastructure for international payments.
+Since the beginning, Ripple has marketed XRP’s swift transaction speed as a means to establish a more efficient infrastructure for international payments.
 Conventional cross-border transactions can sometimes take days and incur steep fines.
 According to Ripple, XRP takes a fraction of the time, cost and bureaucratic headache.